Seekatar/OktaPosh/README.md

 The layout and building of this module and its help is based upon [Donovan Brown's](https://github.com/DarqueWarrior) PowerShell projects, [VSTeam](https://github.com/MethodsAndPractices/vsteam) in particular.
 Thanks, Donovan!

-This module is built and published using GitHub Actions.
+This module is built and published using GitHub Actions in `.github/workflows`

 A helper script `./run.ps1` makes running some of the commands from the GitHub Action locally easier, and some other functionality.